gohugoio/hugo/content/content-management/multilingual.md

 toc: true
 ---

-Hugo supports multiple languages side-by-side (added in `Hugo 0.17`).
-You should Define the available languages in a `Languages` section in your site configuration.
+You should define the available languages in a `Languages` section in your site configuration.

-## Configuring Multilingual Mode
+## Configure Languages

 The following is an example of a TOML site configuration for a multilingual Hugo project: